B-1B Lancers return to Indo-Pacific for BTF missions

 |0

-This work, B-1B Lancers return to Indo-Pacific for BTF missions, by TSgt Rion Ehrman, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, B-1B Lancers return to Indo-Pacific for BTF missions, by TSgt Nick Wilson, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT